-Blue Jackets get 14th straight victory by beating Jets 5-3
+Blue Jackets win 14th straight, on to historic game vs. Wild

+WINNIPEG, Manitoba (AP) -- The Columbus Blue Jackets are among the hottest teams ever in the NHL.

+Now, they'll make history in their next game just by showing up.

-WINNIPEG, Manitoba (AP) -- Alexander Wennberg had two goals and Brandon Saad also scored, helping the Columbus Blue Jackets beat the Winnipeg Jets 5-3 on Thursday night to extend their franchise-record winning streak to 14 games.
+Alexander Wennberg had two goals and Brandon Saad also scored, helping Columbus beat the Winnipeg Jets 5-3 on Thursday night to extend its franchise-record winning streak to 14 games.

-The run is tied for the fourth longest winning streak ever in the NHL and Columbus closing in on the record of 17 set by Pittsburgh in 1992-93.
+The run is tied for the fourth longest ever in the NHL, and Columbus is closing in on the record of 17 set by Pittsburgh in 1992-93.
 The Jackets next play at Minnesota on Saturday night, and the Wild have won 12 straight, setting up the first meeting between clubs with such long streaks.

+''It's going to be a blast,'' forward Brandon Saad said. ''They're having a heck of a year and we're playing well right now, too.''

+No teams have ever had concurrent 12-game winning streaks, according to the Elias Sports Bureau.

+''I think you're starting to see a team that's understanding that we expect to win if we play a certain way,'' captain Nick Foligno said. ''That's great for this organization, for our fans and this group.''

-Nick Foligno and Lukas Sedlak also scored for Columbus, and Foligno and Zach Werenski each had a pair of assists.
+Foligno and Lukas Sedlak also scored for Columbus, and Foligno and Zach Werenski each had a pair of assists.
 Sergei Bobrovsky made 31 saves for his 23rd win of the season.

+''I thought Bob made some key saves at key times,'' Columbus coach John Tortorella said.

 Shawn Matthias, Bryan Little and Mathieu Perreault scored for Winnipeg, and Michael Hutchinson turned aside 30 shots.